 St. Louis Blues Overview

-The St. Louis Blues are a professional ice hockey team based in St. Louis, Missouri.
-They compete in the National Hockey League (NHL) as a member of the Central Division in the Western Conference.
-Founded in 1967 as part of the NHL expansion, the Blues have a rich history highlighted by their first Stanley Cup championship win in 2019.
-The team plays its home games at the Enterprise Center and is known for its blue, yellow, and white colors and mascot Louie.
-Ownership is held by SLB Acquisition Holdings LLC, with Tom Stillman serving as chairman and governor.
-The Blues maintain affiliations with the Springfield Thunderbirds (AHL) and Florida Everblades (ECHL).
+The St. Louis Blues are a professional ice hockey team based in St. Louis, Missouri, competing in the National Hockey League (NHL) as a member of the Central Division in the Western Conference.
+Founded in 1967 as one of six teams added during the 1967 NHL expansion, the franchise takes its name from the W. C. Handy song “Saint Louis Blues.”
+The team plays its home games at the 18,096-seat Enterprise Center in downtown St. Louis.

 Founding and Organizational Origins